 Monona County Public Health, Burgess Health Center and ISU Extension of Monona County invited community organizations and the public to participate in this discussion about the health of our county residents.
 At these meetings, a brief presentation of the Community Health Needs Assessment data report was given.
 After this brief presentation, attendees discussed and narrowed down what the highest priority health needs are in the county and then set goals and strategies that will be focused on over the next five years.

-Community Health Needs Assessment: done to identify area health needs.
+Community Health Needs Assessment – Summary of Findings: done to identify area health needs.

 Health Improvement Plan: developed as a result of these findings.